Home » Simplify your calculations with ease. » Industrial » Heat Pump Lockout Temperature Calculator Online

 Let’s consider a real-world example to illustrate the practical application of the lockout temperature concept.
 Imagine it’s a cold winter day, and the outdoor temperature has dropped to 27°F. Your heat pump’s balance point temperature is 30°F, and the hysteresis is set at 3°F.

-See also Annular Pressure Loss Calculator
+See also Conduit Fill Calculator Online

 In this scenario, when the temperature reaches 27°F, the heat pump will shut off, ensuring that it doesn’t operate inefficiently in extremely cold conditions.
 This is when your secondary heating system, often electric resistance heating, takes over to maintain a warm and comfortable indoor environment.